 - FIBER… helps eliminate toxins and food by-products.
 Without fiber, your bowels move slowly, allowing waste to reenter the system and create inflammation and toxicity throughout your body.
 To ‘keep things moving,’ eat an array of colorful non-starchy vegetables, berries, nuts, seeds, and some legumes, and/or supplement with 1 to 2 tablespoons of freshly ground psyllium seeds, flaxseeds or soaked chia seeds.

 - HYDROCHLORIC ACID… starts the digestive process.
-If your body isn’t producing as much as it used to, natural “bitters” before meals can be helpful to stimulate gastric juices.
+If your body isn’t producing as much as it used to, natural “bitters” before meals can help stimulate gastric juices.
 Or you can add a tablespoon of apple cider vinegar to a glass of water, but do so under a health professional’s supervision.

 - DIGESTIVE ENZYMES… help to break down food and make nutrients easier to absorb.
 The more food is broken down, the fewer problems your system will have with inflammation-provoking partially-digested food particles.